raja-ar/jorgecastilloprz.github.io/about.md

 I have been part of plenty of interesting Android projects in my professional career.
 Here are some examples:

+* I am currently working in the Android version of the [New York Jets official app](https://itunes.apple.com/us/app/official-new-york-jets/id460494117?mt=8) for a third party company.
+It is still not released.
 * I got involved in a **XMPP protocol based chat with a secret side** secured behind a blocking pattern (very similar to *Telegram*).
 Even if it is not available at the Google Play Store anymore, you can get a sneak peak from the app [here](http://www.droiders.com/es/tag/enjoystr-es/).
 * I had the chance to work on tons of geolocation based apps, like the experimental project called [Nativo](https://play.google.com/store/apps/details?id=com.droiders.android.nativovanilla) which displayed near places of interesent around you using augmented reality.
 This project was mainly created for Google Glass, but an early version was created too for mobile.
 * I worked in countless `GLASS` applications too, as in some `Android Wear` apps.